mguoth/Code-Samples/Software Framework - Simple Worfklow/Readme.md

     {
         context.UpdateStatus($@"Simulate sending mail with MailDefinitionId ""{this.Param.MailDefinitionId}""...
 Done");

+        //For the real functionality do something like:
+        //1.
+Load a mail definition by given id (can be stored in any repository)
+        //2.
+Use any service for sending mail (e.g. System.Net.Mail.SmtpClient);

         return Task.CompletedTask;
     }
 }
 ```

+The "SendMail" step type implementation just simulates the sending of mail.
+But it would be very easy to replace it with real functionality.
+The specific parameters contain the "MailDefinitionId" which can be used as an identifier of the mail definition stored in your repository (e.g. Database).

+### Extensibility
 Developers can extend this framework about new step types in a very easy and safe way (without touching the basic framework code).

 ## Summary